-In 1961, WGN-TV began broadcasting from new facilities at 2501 West Bradley Place on Chicago’s northwest side and premiered its own version of “Bozo’s Circus”, which became the most popular and successful locally produced children’s series in the history of television.
-Also in the 1960s, WGN expanded its “10th Hour News” newscast to a half-hour (the first Chicago TV station to do so), produced programs such as “Garfield Goose and Friends” and “Ray Rayner and His Friends,” sports telecasts that included Chicago Blackhawks hockey and Chicago Bulls basketball, and developed a vast movie library that was featured on a number of showcases such as “Family Classics.”
+In 1961, WGN-TV began broadcasting from new facilities at 2501 West Bradley Place on Chicago’s northwest side and premiered its own version of “Bozo’s Circus,” which went on to become the most popular and successful locally produced children’s series in the history of television.
+“Bozo’s Circus” also created a generation of young Cubs fans as most of the games immediately followed the popular program for two decades.
+Also in the 1960s, WGN expanded its “10th Hour News” newscast to a half-hour (the first Chicago TV station to do so), produced shows such as “Garfield Goose and Friends” and “Ray Rayner and His Friends,” sports telecasts that included Chicago Blackhawks hockey and Bulls basketball, and developed a vast movie library that was featured on a number of showcases such as “Family Classics.”
 In 1966, the Chicago Chapter of the National Academy of Television Arts and Sciences Board of Directors awarded Ward Quaal, then President of WGN Continental Broadcasting Company, the Governors’ Award “for developing the finest independent TV station in the U.S.”

-In 1980, WGN-TV launched the Midwest’s first hour-long newscast in prime time, “The 9 O’clock News”, by expanding its half-hour 10:00 p.m.
-“Newsnine” newscast to an hour and shifting it to 9:00 p.m.
+In 1980, WGN-TV premiered the Midwest’s first hour-long newscast in prime time by moving its half-hour 10 p.m. newscast “NewsNine” to 9 p.m. and expanding it to an hour as “The 9 O’Clock News.”
 In 1981, Tribune Company formed Tribune Broadcasting Company, indicating the growing importance of broadcasting to the company.
-In 1983, WGN-TV adopted its promotional identity, “Chicago’s Very Own”, stressing the philosophy of the station and its relationship to its community.
+In 1983, WGN-TV adopted its promotional identity, “Chicago’s Very Own,” stressing the philosophy of the station and its relationship to its community.
 Indeed, many at WGN-TV believe that a key factor responsible for the continued success of the station is its close association with the community.
 In 1984, Bob Bell retired as the lead star of “The Bozo Show” with the program still #1 in its timeslot and was replaced by Joey D’Auria.

 WGN-TV ushered in a new millennium in 2000 with a new 29,000 sq. ft. state-of-the-art newsroom facility and upgraded digital equipment.
-In 2004, all Chicago Cubs, White Sox and Bulls home game telecasts on WGN aired in the high definition format on WGN’s Chicago area digital multicast signal, WGN-DT 9.1, making WGN one of the leading HD sports programmers in the country.
+In 2004, all Chicago Cubs, White Sox and Bulls home game telecasts on WGN aired in the high definition format on WGN’s Chicago area digital multicast signal, WGN 9.1, making WGN one of the leading HD sports programmers in the country.
 Also in 2004, “WGN Morning News” expanded to a four-hour newscast.
 In 2006, WGN-TV became the Chicago affiliate of The CW Television Network.
-2008 marked the launch of the half-hour “WGN Evening News” weeknights at 5:30, the return of the NHL and Chicago Blackhawks hockey to WGN-TV, and all WGN News and WGN Sports telecasts (home and away games) began airing in HD.
+2008 marked the premiere of the half-hour “WGN Evening News” weeknights at 5:30, the return of the NHL and Chicago Blackhawks hockey to WGN-TV, and all WGN News and WGN Sports telecasts (home and away games) began airing in HD.
 Also in 2008, Superstation WGN transitioned to digital and HD, and was renamed WGN America.
-2009 marked the completion of full-power U.S. television stations’ transition from analog to digital signals, while “WGN Midday News” and “WGN Evening News” were expanded, and WGN News merged with CLTV (Tribune Broadcasting’s Chicago cable TV news channel).
+2009 marked the completion of full-power U.S. television stations’ transition from analog to digital signals, while “WGN Midday News” and “WGN Evening News” were expanded and started streaming live on WGNTV.com, and WGN News merged with CLTV (Tribune Broadcasting’s Chicago cable TV news channel).